-Basic Partially Proficient Proficient Accomplished Exemplary Principals promote school- use of data on student learr plement and refine approp riate expectations for currico arch and evidence-based pr THE PRINCIPAL: Sets expectations for staff regarding: Differentiating in- struction.
+Proficient Basic Partially Proficient (Meets State Standard) Accomplished Exemplary Principals promote school um, Instruction, Learn wide efforts to establish, im use of data on student learr ment. plement and refine approp THE PRINCIPAL: Sets expectations for and and and and staff regarding: Differentiating instruction.
 Assessing student work.
 Monitoring student progress.
-Aligning instruc- tional strategies with student performance standards.
-Applying research based strategies. and THE PRINCIPAL: reinforces instructional initiatives through: School wide activities.
+Aligning instructional strategies with student performance standards.
+Applying research based strategies.
+THE PRINCIPAL: reinforces instructional initiatives through: School wide activities.
 Implementation of the district's approved curriculum.
 Clear, consistent, and frequent communica- tion with staff.
-Consistent and objec- tive use of data for decision making. and THE PRINCIPAL: implements a school wide instructional approach that is: Reflective of input from staff.
+Consistent and objec- tive use of data for decision making.
+THE PRINCIPAL: implements a school wide instructional approach that is: Reflective of input from staff.
 Aligned with student performance stan- dards.
 Supported by re- search.
-Enhanced by the use of appropriate tech- nologies. and SCHOOL STAFF MEMBERS: Develop and implement ideas for improving student learning.
+Enhanced by the use of appropriate tech- nologies.
+SCHOOL STAFF MEMBERS: Develop and implement ideas for improving student learning.
 Use evidence-based practices.
-Refine curriculum, instruction, and as- sessment approaches based on data, school wide discussions and idea generation. and SCHOOL STAFF MEMBERS: Initiate classroom based changes based on discussions with colleagues and result of data analysis.
-Make corrections to their instructional approaches based on personal reflection.
-Use evidence-based ostrategies appropriation for addressing school and student needs.
-THE PRINCIPAL: □ Limits interruptions to instruction. and schedules which maxir and THE PRINCIPAL: Manages time so teaching and learning are the school's top priority.
+Refine curriculum, instruction, and as- sessment approaches based on data, school wide discussions and idea generation.
+SCHOOL STAFF MEMBERS: Initiate classroom based changes based on discussions with colleagues and resul of data analysis.
+Make corrections to their instructional approaches based of personal reflection.
+Use evidence-based strategies appropriat for addressing school and student needs.
+ELEMENT B: Instruct Principals create processes ional Time s and schedules which maxir nize instructional, collabora tive and preparation time.
+THE PRINCIPAL: □ Limits interruptions to instruction. and THE PRINCIPAL: Manages time so teaching and learning are the school's top priority.
 Implements a master schedule providing planning and collabo- ration time for all staff. and THE PRINCIPAL: Quickly and efficiently resolves issues that disrupt the school day. and SCHOOL STAFF MEMBERS: protect instructional time by: Assuring that students stay on task.
 Limiting transitions that can influence time available. and SCHOOL STAFF MEMBERS: Advocate to administrators for uninterrupted instructional time.
 Adjust instructional strategies to maximi time on task.
-Principals support teacher rigorous, relevant and ev aligned across P-20. idence-based instruction a hable feedback and needs- based professional developeriences meet the needs of f all students and are THE PRINCIPAL: Provides needs based professional development.
-Supports staff in the implementation of a rigorous instructional program. and THE PRINCIPAL: Aligns professional development offerings with the school's most critical needs.
+Principals support teache enting High-quality Ins ers through ongoing, actior idence-based instruction a able feedback and needs- THE PRINCIPAL: and and and and Provides needs based professional development.
+Supports staff in the implementation of a rigorous instructional program.
+THE PRINCIPAL: Aligns professional development offerings with the school's most critical needs.
 Actively engages in professional development activities along with staff.
-Provides performance feedback to teachers that is: THE PRINCIPAL: ensures that the school's instructional program is: Relevant to students' needs and interests.
+Provides performance feedback to teachers that is: Actionable.
+THE PRINCIPAL: ensures that the school's instructional program is: Relevant to students' needs and interests.
 Focused on quality of classroom instruction.
 Aligned with P-20.
-Evidence-based. and SCHOOL STAFF MEMBERS: Actively participate in professional development activities to develop and/or sustain their leadership capacity. and SCHOOL STAFF MEMBERS: Identify their professional development needs.
-Apply lessons learne through professional development.
+Evidence-based.
+SCHOOL STAFF MEMBERS: Actively participate in professional devel- opment activities to develop and/or sustain their leader- ship capacity.
+SCHOOL STAFF MEMBERS: Identify their profes- sional development needs.
+Apply lessons learne through professiona development.